mitchellkrogza/Fail2Ban-Blacklist-JAIL-for-Repeat-Offenders-with-Perma-Extended-Banning/README.md

 		Feel free to log any issues using the issue logging system here on GitHub.
 I will do my best to help you if I can find any free time to do so.

-##### 	Thanks to all the really good folks out there who contribute to Fail2Ban and who write add ons and modules for it.
+### 	Thanks to all the really good folks out there who contribute to Fail2Ban and who write add ons and modules for it.

+###### I hope I can say this is the best commented GitHub project out there :)